shuhei-kuroiwa/econometrics-study-log/README.md

 # cml_study_log
 A learning record of econometrics and causal machine learning.

+7/13: I checked data column. but I can’t get the overspection of research. because that lack the names of features, and still can’t find the way, how it could be used for causal inference?

 7/12: I checked new data of criteo.
 7/11: Today I planed to change my paper data from Steam to Criteo.
 Because steam data set was really hard data set to use causal inference. so I just wanna try to use and compare estimate method in this paper.
 7/10: I started light study on New Sueishi textbook.